carlosalvarado1988/Take2Go/README.md

 > npm install firebase-functions@latest firebase-admin@latest --save
 > (sudo) npm install -g firebase-tools

+## Deploying functions

+command: `npm run deploy`
+It seems to be caused by a missing/inaccessible file in the restore/rollback process.

+I was successfully removing the problem by simply:

+Deleting functions using the web firebase console.
+Deploying normally again >firebase deploy
+Review the following documentation of [gcloud functions deploy.](https://cloud.google.com/sdk/gcloud/reference/functions/deploy#--source)

+Additionally you could also run firebase deploy --only functions again and it deployed successfully.

+Also, I found two stackoverflow links that may help you with your issue.

+Firebase functions deployment not updating
+Firebase deploy not updating JS file

 ### .env file

 Use this as a template to configure your credentials